Second Assistant Directors

 Bilingual Communication

-Clear, accurate call sheets in Mandarin and English.
-Our 2nd ADs make sure seamless communication between global crews and local Chinese departments, vendors, and background artists.
+We produce clear, accurate call sheets in Mandarin and English.
+Our 2nd ADs keep communication smooth between global crews and local Chinese departments, vendors, and background artists.

 02.